websights

 1.5 Skewness

-Skewness is the deviation between the optimal cell size to the existing cell size.
-The range of skewness is between 0 (ideal) to 1 (worst).
+Skewness is the normalized distance between a line that connects two adjacent cell centroids and the distance from that line to the shared face’s center.
+The range of skewness is between 0 (ideal) to \(\infty\).
 Highly skewed cells are not preferred due to the poor accuracy they cause within the interpolated regions.
-The calculation method varies by the cell type as follows:
+The calculation method is as follows, for any cell type:

 1.6 QuadMaxAngle